-Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision Ů

-- The school works in partnership with all parents and carers. - The parent/carer is invited to attend a parent or carer/teacher review meetings. - Parent/carers know exactly who to contact if they have any concerns. - The school website enables the parent/carer to understand more about what their child is learning. - Parents/carers are given the opportunity to comment on their child's report in the summer term. - Parents of children with a medical concern are consulted annually about an impact a medical condition has on a child being fully included. - Parents are signposted to multi-agency support.

-- Families are invited to attend extracurricular activities where appropriate. - Child review meeting, differentiated homework, differentiated spelling, reading tasks and records rely on a partnership with parent/carer. - Websites are available to support parents with homework. - Parents are able to contact school re concerns at any time in person, by phone, by email or home/school book. - Parents are invited to discuss their child's progression with the class teacher and/or SENDCo/SENDCo HLTA when a concern has been raised for a child's progress, and when a child's progress is reviewed.

-- Parent/carers are supported in attending, and are actively involved in all meetings where appropriate. - A parent/carer's views are an integral part of a TAC meeting and a SEND Review. - Advocacy is available to ensure the above. - All documentation can be presented in a format that is accessible to individual parents. - Parents are encouraged to join in with school trips where appropriate. - Parents are contacted regularly by the SENDCo either by phone, email or a letter home. - Parents are encouraged to share their concerns and the concerns of Health Professionals in order to address the issues and concerns that there are for a child holistically.
+Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision The school works in partnership with all parents and carers.
+The parent/carer is invited to attend a parent or carer/teacher review meetings.
+Parent/carers know exactly who to contact if they have any concerns.
+The school website enables the parent/carer to understand more about what their child is learning.
+Parents/carers are given the opportunity to comment on their child's report in the summer term.
+Parents of children with a medical concern are consulted annually about an impact a medical condition has on a child being fully included.
+Parents are signposted to multi-agency support.
+Families are invited to attend extracurricular activities where appropriate.
+Child review meeting, differentiated homework, differentiated spelling, reading tasks and records rely on a partnership with parent/carer.
+Websites are available to support parents with homework.
+Parents are able to contact school re concerns at any time in person, by phone, by email, home/school book or by Facebook.
+Parents are invited to discuss their child's progression with the class teacher and/or SENDCo HLTA when a concern has been raised for a child's progress, and when a child's progress is reviewed.
+Parent/carers are supported in attending, and are actively involved in all meetings where appropriate.
+A parent/carer's views are an integral part of a TAC meeting and a SEND Review.
+Advocacy is available to ensure the above.
+All documentation can be presented in a format that is accessible to individual parents.
+Parents are encouraged to join in with school trips where appropriate.
+Parents are contacted regularly by the SENDCo either by phone, email or a letter home.
+Parents are encouraged to share their concerns and the concerns of Health Professionals in order to address the issues and concerns that there are for a child holistically.

-3. The curriculum
+2. The curriculum

-The curriculum is designed to ensure the inclusion of all pupils.
+Whole school approaches.
+The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision The curriculum is designed to ensure the inclusion of all pupils.
 All pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
 The Dyslexia Screening test, Schonell Spelling test, Salford reading test and BVPS test are used to identify pupils who need specific interventions.
 Pupils are made aware of their next steps towards an objective in a visual format that is personalised to them.
 The progress of pupils taking part in intervention groups is measured on a regular basis.
 The intervention packages are adapted in light of a pupil's progress.
-Available small group intervention includes: English - reading, phonics, comprehension, spelling handwriting maths speech and language social skills auditory memory skills gross/fine motor skills and coordination visual processing skills SATs boosters for Year 6 pupils Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
+Small group intervention includes: literacy- reading, phonics, comprehension, spelling handwriting numeracy speech and language social skills auditory memory skills gross/fine motor skills and coordination visual processing skills SATs boosters for Year 6 pupils Pupils with special needs and/or disabilities can access the curriculum with adult support as appropriate.
 In exceptional circumstances pupils can be disapplied from some subjects.